RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 ## REGARDS inside systemctl

-If you want to interface REGARDS and systemctl, you will need several service files.
+If you want to interface REGARDS and systemctl, you will need to define the file `/etc/systemd/system/regards.service` with the following:
-First `regards.service` which is defined as follow and located into `/etc/systemd/system/`

 ```bash
 # Copyright 2017-2019 CNES - CENTRE NATIONAL d'ETUDES SPATIALES
 #